-A determination in a Formal Investigation that the respondent violated the SVSH Policy will establish probable cause as defined in the Code of Conduct.
+A determination following a Formal Investigation or DOE Grievance Process (including any appeal) for No-Title IX Hearing DOE-Covered Conduct that the respondent violated the SVSH Policy will establish probable cause as defined in the Code of Conduct.
 (APM-015 at III.A.4.)